 Beset with spiraling Medicare expenditure amidst a rather volatile economy, the Federal Government policy of linking physician reimbursement to quality outcomes will not only test physicians’ level of quality medical care but also how they are going to document patient encounters.
 Therefore, physicians, required to furnish evidence-based reporting, will find it hard to manage within the limited time and resources.

 As Electronic Health Recording becomes mandatory, physicians may not be able to afford heavy capital investments associated with installing the requisite technology.
 But, as the EHR carries clinical and operational consequences – incentives for meeting and surpassing the benchmark as well as penalties for compliance – physicians will invariably have to outsource their EHR capability.
 Even then, amidst numerous service providers, their decision to decide upon a competent provider will become crucial.

 Further, with Medicare, being revamped radically, physicians’ documentation for medical billing reimbursement is likely to be more detailed and exhaustive, resulting in complex medical billing procedures that can only be managed by competent medical billing houses.
 Invariably, physicians will have to allocate overheads for advisory from such medical billing houses.
 Although the initial expenditure might seem high, yet, the associated returns will eventually outweigh the expenditure.

-Above all, the imminent ICD-10 transition looming large, physicians’ medical coding is in for a major overhaul, prompting allocation of resources and time on an unprecedented scale.
-But, with internal competencies likely to fall short of the requisite ICD-10 benchmark, yet again, outsourcing could become a possible recourse, prompting judicious selection of competent service provider.
+Above all, with the imminent ICD-10 transition looming large, physicians’ medical coding is in for a major overhaul, prompting the allocation of resources and time on an unprecedented scale.
+But, with internal competencies likely to fall short of the requisite ICD-10 benchmark, yet again, outsourcing could become a possible recourse, prompting judicious selection of competent service providers.